Which EWP Is Right For Your Project?

 by Daniel Green

 Unfortunately google doesn’t yield much on this topic.
 So with luck right now you’re reading the definitive guide.
-We might even help a few people along the way!
 Read on.

 The story goes that Canadian Walter E. Thornton Trump invented the EWP in the 1950’s.
-He wanted it to be known as a giraffe, come with a free moose and be slathered in maple syrup, but due to their use in orchards the name cherry picker stuck.
-Sadly, there was no moose or maple syrup.
-Soon after, different needs drove innovation and different variations began to pop up.
+He wanted it to be known as a giraffe, but due to their frequent use in orchards the name cherry picker stuck.
+Soon after different needs drove innovation and new variations began to pop up.
 Over the coming decades the number of EWP varieties expanded to what we see today.

-Like a packet of Smith’s crisps, the cherry picker is the OG!
-Originally named for its use in literally picking cherries, this mostly truck mounted variety has the indisputable position of being first.
-Powered by a hydraulic system utilising a PTO that robs power from the truck’s engine, they were the primary tool for outdoor work at height for decades until the advent of the boom lift in the 1980’s.
+Originally named for its use for literally picking cherries, this mostly truck mounted variety has the indisputable position of being first.
+Powered by a hydraulic system utilising a PTO that borrows power from the donor truck’s engine, they were the primary tool for outdoor work at height for decades until the advent of the boom lift in the 1980’s.
 Stability came in the form of outriggers mounted to the truck.
 These adjustable hydraulic legs increased the truck’s ‘base’, allowing the basket to reach further from the machine’s centre of gravity greatly decreasing the risk of toppling.
-Remaining popular with electricity linesmen the cherry picker is still in use today.
+Remaining popular with electricity linesmen, the cherry picker is still in use today.

-Advantages: good for use on uneven ground due to adjustable outriggers, long reach, stability due to large base and heavy truck weight, don’t need to be delivered by a tilt-tray.
+Advantages: good for use on uneven ground due to adjustable outriggers, long reach, stability due to large base and heavy truck weight, doesn’t need to be delivered to site.